 One Step Behind

-Though analysts use SMAs to identify trend, they are still lagging indicators.
+Though analysts use SMAs to identify trends, they are still lagging indicators.
 SMAs reflect events that have already taken place, making it a “trend following” metric.
 In other words, they’ll always be a step behind what is happening in real time.
 As a result, SMAs do not predict future prices, but they can provide investors with some insight into where prices may be going.

 SMA vs Other Moving Averages